buttercup/buttercup-core/doc/api.md

 <a name="ManagedEntry+delete"></a>
 ### managedEntry.delete()
-Delete the entry - removes from the archive
+Delete the entry - either trashes the entry, or removes it completely.
+If the entry is in the trash already, it is removed (including if there is no
+	trash group).
+If the entry is in a normal group and a trash group exists, it is moved there instead of being deleted.

 **Kind**: instance method of <code>[ManagedEntry](#ManagedEntry)</code>
+**See**

+- moveToGroup
+- Archive.getTrashGroup

 <a name="ManagedEntry+deleteAttribute"></a>
 ### managedEntry.deleteAttribute(attr) ⇒ <code>[ManagedEntry](#ManagedEntry)</code>
 Delete an attribute